LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

 Finally assign all the references of the player prefab in the editor.
 Now our multiplayer game is playable, you can test it out by building and starting 2 clients and running around.
 You will see that the players get synchronized to each other and that they can collide with each other.

 There is a small thing that we have to fix.
 The RemovePlayerFromRoom function in our room doesn't remove players from the game yet when we reconnect.
-So open the Room script and replace the function with:
+So open the Room script and replace the function with this:
 ```csharp
     public void RemovePlayerFromRoom(ClientConnection clientConnection)
     {